Computational Astrophysics I:

 • without mark, e.g., Master of Astrophysics, module PHY-765:

-"Topics in Advanced Astrophysics" (this module has in total 12 CP!):
+"Topics in Advanced Astrophysics" (this module has in total 8 SWS with 12 CP!):

 at least 1./3. of the total points of the (weekly) exercises